-Bolognese, if you’re unfamiliar, is a slow-cooked, classically Italian meat sauce.
-It’s chock-full of aromatic veggies like chopped carrot, celery, onion and garlic, and then it’s slow cooked with a little bit of wine, tomatoes, and a few other seasonings until it’s reduced, thick, and not only permeating your entire house, but also your neighbors house as well.
-In the last hour or so of cooking, whole milk is added in, and the whole thing is reduced yet again.
+If you’re unfamiliar, bolognese is a slow-cooked, classically Italian meat sauce.
+It’s chock-full of aromatic veggies like chopped carrot, celery, onion and garlic, and then it’s slow cooked with a little bit of wine, tomatoes, and a few other seasonings until it’s reduced, thick, and not only permeating your entire house, but also your neighbor’s house as well.
+In the last hour or so of cooking, whole milk is added in, and the whole dish is reduced yet again.

-Typically it’s made with ground beef or pork, but I just adore the richness of short ribs, and because of that I associate them with this time of year, so it made perfect sense for them to be swapped out for found beef.
+Typically it’s made with ground beef or pork, but I just adore the richness of short ribs and associate them with this time of year, so it made perfect sense to swap out the ground beef and pork for them.

-Also, I almost forgot, I like to throw in a parmesan cheese rind or two in to the mix — thus step is a must!
+Also, I almost forgot, I like to throw in a parmesan cheese rind or two in to the mix — this step is a must!

 - 2½ lbs beef short ribs

 - 1 Tlbs olive oil